gitgll1/cpp-paxos/README.md

 # cpp-paxos
-This project implements the Paxos consensus algorithm as described by Leslie Lamport (see e.g http://research.microsoft.com/en-us/um/people/lamport/pubs/paxos-simple.pdf).
+This project is a C++ implemententation of the Paxos consensus algorithm.
-The implementation is using the boost::asio library.
+The implementation uses the boost::asio library.
+For a description of the algorithm, see for instance Leslie Lamport's paper: http://research.microsoft.com/en-us/um/people/lamport/pubs/paxos-simple.pdf.